Credit Card Processing

 Now, you’re ready to identify your processing fees.
 You can take your total fees charged and subtract that amount from your interchange costs, which are your wholesale/base costs.
 What’s left is the markup that your credit card processor charges.

-The below section of the merchant statement details the amount in the merchant’s rolling reserve.
+The below section of the merchant statement details the amount in the merchant’s rolling reserve account.
 The proceeding section lists the authorization and interchange fees – the percentage processors charge to process each transaction.

 Step 5: Analyze the costs and compare with other processors